- Rural infrastructure includes everything from roads, bridges, and railways towaterways, broadband, childcare facilities and more.

 - Rural broadband is a fundamental component to farmers ability to take advantage of cutting-edge technology and access to global opportunities.

 - Rural broadband is necessary for the lifestyle and business needs of the next generation of farmers

 - The Federal government has promised to have 95% high-speed coverage by 2026, and 100% by 2030.

 Prosperity in rural communities depends on strategic investments

 Rural communities deserve the same services and infrastructure that urban communities already enjoy.
-Many areas in rural communities suffer from a lack of infrastructure in various areas, whether it be internet access, transportation infrastructure or access to labour, these inefficiencies hurt rural communities’ ability to conduct business efficiently.
+Many areas in rural communities suffer from infrastructure deficits\, whether it be digital connectivity, transportation infrastructure or access to social services, these inefficiencies hurt rural communities’ ability to conduct business efficiently.
 Investing in rural infrastructure is an investment in the future of a growing sector and paves the way for future opportunities.

 Working Toward Solutions:

 CFA has been working to position the agricultural sector as a primed for growth, a leading candidate for strategic investment from the federal government.
 This sentiment has been echoed by reports from the Federal government such as the Agri-Food Economic Strategy Table, and also by leading financial institutions such as the Royal Bank of Canada’s Farmer 4.0 Report.